 - a.
-The amount and type of information that the campus discloses in a timely warning report will vary depending on the circumstances of each case, as noted above. - b.
-Whenever a Clery Act crime is committed on Colgate University Clery geography locations, and is reported to a campus security authority or local law enforcement and is determined by the Campus Safety Department head or designee to represent a serious or ongoing threat to the safety of students and employees, the institution, via the Campus Safety Department, must issue a warning as soon as pertinent information is available. - c.
-The warnings should include the following details of the crime: - A description of the incident. - A physical description of the suspect, including gender and race. - A composite drawing of the suspect, if available. - Apparent connection to previous incidents, if applicable. - Race of the victim, but only if there was an apparent bias motive. - Sex of the victim, if relevant. - Injury sustained by the victim. - Date and time the "Campus Alert" was released. - d.
-The warnings are normally created by the on-call Campus Safety administrator in conjunction with the Communications Office and/or the Dean of the College Office. - e.
-The warnings may be sent by Campus Safety or the Communications Office.
+The amount and type of information that the campus discloses in a timely warning report will vary depending on the circumstances of each case, as noted above. - Whenever a Clery Act crime is committed within the Colgate University Clery geography, and is reported to a CSA or local law enforcement and is determined by the Campus Safety Department head or designee to represent a serious or ongoing threat to the safety of students and employees, the institution, via the Campus Safety Department, must issue a warning as soon as pertinent information is available.

+- c.
+The warnings should include the following details of the crime: - · A description of the incident. - · A physical description of the suspect, including gender and race. - · A composite drawing of the suspect, if available. - · Apparent connection to previous incidents, if applicable. - Race of the victim, but only if there was an apparent bias motive. - · Sex of the victim, if relevant. - · Injury sustained by the victim. - Date and time the "Campus Alert" was released. - d.
+The warnings are normally created by the on-call campus safety duty chief and, provided it will not prevent timely release of the warning, reviewed by the Office of Communications and/or the Office of the Dean of the College. - e.
+The warnings may be sent by campus safety or the communications office.